West Coast Main Line: Branches and loops

-The WCML is noted for the diversity of branches served between the London and Glasgow main line.
+The WCML is noted for the diversity of branches served between London and Glasgow.
 The adjacent diagram deals with the very complex network of lines in the West Midlands that link the old route via Birmingham with the new WCML route via the Trent Valley (i.e. 1830s versus 1840s).

-In the following tables, related to the WCML branches, only the Intercity stations are recorded:
+In the following tables, related to the WCML branches, only the inter-city stations are recorded: